praxis/praxis/reference/global-api-information.md

  * `base_path`
  * `base_params`

 In addition to the above which may be specified globally or on a version, there is a `version_with` directive that is only applicable on the global version to define what versioning "scheme" your application will use.
 By default it's set to `[:header, :params]`, meaning Praxis will look for either an  `X-Api-Version` request header *or* an `api_version` query parameter to determine the version of your API to use for processing the request.
-To narrow it to one or the other scheme, you can set it to just that specific option (i.e. set it to `:header` to just use the `X-Api-Version` header and ignore any `api_version` param).
-There is an additional scheme, `:path`, described later.
+It is also possible to use a path-based versioning scheme by using `version_with :path`.
+See section below for details.

 Below is a basic ApiDefinition that defines global info, as well info for a specific version: